Extremal length boundary of Teichm\"uller space contains non-Busemann points: Proof of Theorem

 \subsubsection{The idea for getting an appropriate upper bound}

-To give an upper estimate, from \eqref{eq:definition_extremal_length_geometric}, it suffices to construct a suitable annulus $\mathcal{A}_t$ on $Y_t$ whose core is homotopic to $f_t(\beta)$.
-The procedure given here is originally due to S. Kerckhoff in \cite{Ker}, when a given almost geodesic $\gamma$ is actually a geodesic (See also \S9 of \cite{Mi1}).
-We briefly recall the case when $\gamma$ is a geodesic.
-We first cut each characteristic annuli $A_{i,t}$ of $J_{t}$ into $n_i=i(\beta,\alpha_i)$-congruent horizontal rectangles.
-The annulus $\mathcal{A}_t$ is made by composing appropriately such (slightly modified) $n_i$-congruent horizontal rectangles and ties (quadrilaterals) in $N_t$ (cf. \eqref{eq:annulus_model}).
-We can take such ties with uniform extremal length (cf. Claim \ref{claim:B_s}).
+To bound of the extremal length from above, from \eqref{eq:definition_extremal_length_geometric}, it suffices to construct a suitable annulus $\mathcal{A}_t$ on $Y_t$ whose core is homotopic to $f_t(\beta)$.
+The procedure given here is originally due to S. Kerckhoff in \cite{Ker}, when a given almost geodesic ray $\gamma$ is actually a geodesic (See also \S9 of \cite{Mi1}).
+We briefly recall the construction in the case where $\gamma$ is a geodesic.
+We first cut each characteristic annulus $A_{i,t}$ of $J_{t}$ into $n_i=i(\beta,\alpha_i)$ congruent horizontal rectangles.
+The annulus $\mathcal{A}_t$ is made by composing appropriately such (slightly modified) $n_i$ congruent horizontal rectangles and ties (quadrilaterals) in $N_t$ (cf. \eqref{eq:annulus_model} and \S\ref{subsubsec:B-j-s}).
+We can take ties whose extremal lengths are uniform (cf. Lemma \ref{lem:B_s}).
 Then, by applying Proposition \ref{prop:extremal_length_upper}, we obtain an upper bound of the extremal length of $\mathcal{A}_t$.

-One of the essential reason why we can get an appropriate upper bound in the case above is that, through the Teichm\"uller ray associated to the projective class of $G=\sum_{i=1}^kw_i\alpha_i$, there are ``no" twisting deformation along $\alpha_i$ on the characteristic annulus, because the Teichm\"uller deformation is done by stretching in the horizontal and vertical directions.
-Indeed, the major part of the upper bound comes from the extremal length of congruent rectangles (cf. \eqref{eq:upper_bound_fini}).
-The `no-twisting' property implies that the totality of the extremal lengths of such rectangles is equal to the major part of the lower estimate \eqref{eq:extremal_length_lambda_1} (cf. \eqref{eq:extremal_R_i_l}).
+A basic reason why we can get an appropriate upper bound in the case above is that, along the Teichm\"uller ray associated to the projective class of $G=\sum_{i=1}^kw_i\alpha_i$, the characteristic annuli of the Jenkins-Strebel differential for $G$ are deformed with `no-twisting' deformations, because the Teichm\"uller deformation is accomplished by stretching in the horizontal and vertical directions.
+In the upper bound, the major part comes from the extremal length of congruent rectangles (cf. \eqref{eq:upper_bound_fini}).
+The `no-twisting' property implies that the totality of the extremal lengths of such rectangles coincides with the major part of the lower estimate \eqref{eq:extremal_length_lambda_1} (see \eqref{eq:extremal_R_i_l}).

-In the case when $\gamma$ is an almost geodesic, we have already observed in \eqref{eq:no-twists} that $\beta$ is not so twisted on the characteristic annuli too much.
+In the case where $\gamma$ is an almost geodesic ray, we have already observed that $\beta$ is not twisted very much in the characteristic annuli (cf. \eqref{eq:no-twists}).
 Hence, we can apply the similar argument for getting an appropriate upper bound of $\ext_{y_t}(\beta)$.